-Securities subject to the Financial Collateral Law and real securities (eg, mortgages) are not affected by the insolvency of the debtor and may be enforced notwithstanding the filing of the petition for bankruptcy or other collective proceeding, whether occurring in Luxembourg or abroad.
+Securities subject to the Financial Collateral Law and real securities (eg mortgages) are not affected by the insolvency of the debtor and may be enforced notwithstanding the filing of a petition for bankruptcy or other collective proceeding, whether occurring in Luxembourg or abroad.

-Contracts in a going concern are not automatically terminated by the effect of a bankruptcy of the debtor (except for employment contracts).
-Contracts which may not be continued during the insolvency period are usually terminated.
+Contracts in going concern are not automatically terminated by the effect of a bankruptcy of the debtor (except for employment contracts).
+However, contracts which may not be continued during the insolvent period usually terminate.
 All interest accruals stop as of the date on which the bankruptcy has been declared, except when the debt is subject to a security.